timmcginley/Agile/Systems/README.md

 ![metadisiscplinary elements](/Agile/img/meta-disc-elements.jpg)
 Figure 1.
 Meta Disciplinary Objects.

+In week [1] you will choose one of the following systems to work with this semester.

 1. [Site]
 2. [Floor] (This was missing in the orginal paper) (Including Storeys, slabs and the plenum)
 1. [Facade] (named skin in Figure 1)